WELCOME TO THE HOMEPAGE OF THE

 Membership: Subscriptions for 2017 are £12.50 for residents of the United Kingdom, the Channel Islands and the Isle of Man and for those residing in the Republic of Ireland and elsewhere in mainland Europe it is £13.50 or 17 Euros.
 For the rest of the world it is $25.00.
 Subscriptions were normally due annually as at the 1st June - the adoption of a proposed change at the 2015 AGM means that the subscription due date will change to reflect the calendar year.
 As a result the subscription paid from 1st June 2014 ran from 1st June 2014 to 31st December 2015.
 All subscriptions now due in January each year.

-Members who join after 1st January will receive both issues of The Crow's Nest regardless of when they join the Association within the Membership Year, which in future will run from 1st January to 31st December.
+Members who join after 1st January will receive The Crow's Nest regardless of when they join the Association within the Membership Year, which in future will run from 1st January to 31st December.
 Subscriptions cover administrative costs (predominantly mailings), the publication of the CAGB's Journal, The Crow's Nest and the maintaining of this website, which contains details of events, links to other related sites, useful information about travelling to the USA and book and film reviews.

 Committee: The CAGB is run by a small committee of the members who carry out the functions of Chairman, Vice-chairman, Secretary, Treasurer, Webmaster and Event Co-ordinator.

 The committee are elected at the Annual General Meeting in November, their appointments will begin on the 1st Jan in the following year.

 The Committee members from 1 January to 31 December 2017 are:

 |Event Co-ordinator 2017 Gatherings||Lawrence Sherrington & Kevin Galvin|

 Editorial Team: In addition to the committee we currently have a small editorial team, Kevin Galvin and Mary Christian, who put together The Crow's Nest.